Vladislav-Pantiukhin92/Rating-movie-datasets-scraped-through-BeautifulSoup-and-Selenium/README.md

 3. Box Office Mojo.
 URL: https://www.boxofficemojo.com/chart/top_lifetime_gross/?area=XWW.
 Dataset "Top 1000 Lifetime Film Grosses" was scraped.

 BeautifulSoup, Selenium and Requests libraries were utilized to collect the aforementioned movie datasets.
-The datasets' results were interpreted as well as analyzed through Matplotlib, NLTK and some other Python libraries.